The Rise of Specialised MBA Programmes

-An MBA or Master’s in Business Administration, is one of the most popular graduate degrees among students.
+An MBA or Master’s in Business Administration is one of the most popular graduate degrees among students.
 In fact, according to the data collected by the US Department of Education, the MBA has surpassed Education as the most popular graduate degree of choice.
 MBA graduates are also highly sought after by employers.
-According to the Economist, 89% of full time MBA graduates find a job within three months.
+According to the Economist, 89% of full-time MBA graduates find a job within three months.

 General Versus Specialised MBA

-Also while the admissions criteria for enrolling in a regular MBA program does not require you to have a background in business, because a specialised MBA focuses on a certain industry, applicants are required to not only have a relevant academic background, but they are also encouraged to have work experience in that field.
+Also while the admissions criteria for enrolling in a regular MBA program does not require you to have a background in business, because a specialized MBA focuses on a certain industry, applicants are required to not only have a relevant academic background, but they are also encouraged to have work experience in that field.

 Universities that Offer Specialised MBAs

-Here are a few schools that offer specialised MBA programs.
+Here are a few schools that offer specialized MBA programs.
 Carleton University in Canada has recently launched a dual degree program that combines an MBA with an MA in Financial Economics.
 Oklahoma City University offers a one-year Global Energy MBA, which provides students with in-depth knowledge of contemporary energy business issues.
 For students interested in careers in the sports industry, they can look at the University of New Haven, which offers an MBA in Sport Management.

 About the Writer: Mohammad Al Onaizi graduated from the American University of Kuwait with a Bachelor's in History and International Studies.
 He is currently a Marketing Trainee, living in Dubai.
-He loves sports, and has a passion for writing on subjects related to his own personal experiences and international education.
-He is currently in the process of writing his first fictional novel.
+He loves sports and has a passion for writing on subjects related to his own personal experiences and international education.
+He is currently in the process of writing his first fictional novel.;